 All appointments to the Village are made by the Mayor, with the approval of Village Council Notice of appointment is made in writing to the selected candidate and acceptance of the appointment is also made in writing and addressed to the Village Administrator or Chief of Police, as applicable.
 No person shall be considered to hold an appointment with the Village until a letter of appointment is issued and a letter of acceptance is received by the Village Administrator or Chief of Police, as applicable.

-2.66 Probationary Period
+2.6.6 Probationary Period

 The probation period for all non-police employees shall be six (6) months.
 Employees who are promoted or transferred within the Village are required to complete a secondary probationary period of the same length with each reassignment to a new position.
 Any significant absence will automatically extend a probationary period by the length of the absence, not to exceed six (6) months year.
 The Village is not obligated to retain an employee for the entire six (6) month probationary period if the employee’s job performance is not satisfactory, if the employee is significantly absent during the probationary period, or if there is little evidence that further training would rectify the situation.